 How to make natural food coloring?
 The answer’s easy.
-Here’s how to make it homemade from scratch in shades of red, green, yellow, and blue, with no artificial coloring, no preservatives, and no monumental price tag.
+Here’s how to make it homemade from scratch in shades of pink, purple, green, and yellow, with no artificial coloring, no preservatives, and no monumental price tag.
 Just fruits and vegetables.

 Knowing how to make natural food coloring from scratch is something we’ve been wanting to do for literally years and years and years.
 And after trying countless different approaches, we finally we have the DIY natural food coloring recipe we’ve been wanting, seeking, and needing.
 No artificial colors.
 No preservatives.
 And no monumental price tag.
 Just vegetables and fruits and water.
 Keep in mind that when mixed into frostings or icing, natural food coloring will create lovely pastels rather than incredibly vibrant and nearly neon hues.
 Originally published November 29, 2014.–Renee Schettler Rossi

 - Makes 1/4 cup each

 IngredientsEmail Grocery List

 - In a high-speed blender or food processor, mix the beets and juice together until smooth.
 Strain if desired.